-At York Road we use a Government phonics programme called 'Letters and Sounds', combined with fun ideas gleaned from training or reading that we find through experience to be effective.
+At York Road we teach phonics effectively through a collection of fun ideas for experiences gained from training or research.
 Early work with phonics focuses on enabling children to differentiate between sounds in the environment - if they can do this they can understand the subtle difference between, for example, a 'b' and a 'p' phonetic sound.
 We play games to group words with the same sound (rhyming) or initial letter (alliteration), teach nursery rhymes and songs.
-We provide activities to hone children's skills of observation, so that they will begin to see the different shapes of letters.
-We begin to help the children recognise letters and learn the sounds they make, starting with their the letters in their names.
-Daily phonics sessions are differentiated to children's needs as the year progresses.
+We begin to help the children recognise letters and learn the sounds they make, starting with the letters in their names.
+Daily phonics sessions, differentiated to children's needs, are taught to the group and also woven into the children's play experiences through planning in the moment.